winston86zhu/haas-ewmba/midterm.md

 **halo effect**: The tendency to assume that someone who is good at one thing is good at everything.

-**input bias**: The tendency to overestimate the effort we put into a task.
+**input bias**: only successful companies are studied, while failures are ignored

 Good reward system can be spoiled by perceived unfairness, a lack of attetion and lack of promised delivery.